Seven ways to cut your monthly mortgage payments

 Don’t stay on a standard variable rate (SVR) mortgage

 In effect, the homeowners who have SVR mortgages are paying more than they need to each month and subsidise those who shop around every few years to get the best deal.
-The only way to stop subsidising other homeowners is either to get one of those rare life-long deals, or to be one of the homeowners who shop around regularly for mortgage best buys.
+The only way to stop subsidising other homeowners is either to get one of those rare life-long deals, or to shop around regularly for mortgage best buys.
 It’s tedious, but is probably the biggest saving you can make.

 Overpay on your mortgage repayments whenever you can